openssl/openssl/INSTALL.md

 ### zlib-dynamic

 Like the zlib option, but has OpenSSL load the zlib library dynamically when needed.

 This is only supported on systems where loading of shared libraries is supported.

+### zstd

+Build with support for zstd compression/decompression.

+### zstd-dynamic

+Like the zstd option, but has OpenSSL load the zstd library dynamically when needed.

+This is only supported on systems where loading of shared libraries is supported.